twitter-archive/kestrel/docs/guide.md

 Existing items are not copied over.
 A fanout queue can be deleted to stop it from receiving new items.

+`fanoutOnly` may be set to true if the queue in question will only serve write point for fanout queues.
+No journal file will be kept for the parent, only for the child queues.
+This saves the overhead of writing to the parent and removes the need to empty it.
+Note that setting `fanoutOnly` to true and having no fanouts for the queue effectively makes it a black hole.

 Queue Aliases
 -------------